webplatform/ops/vagrant-workbench/README.md

 ## Work on salt states

-By default the default steps of this directory `Vagrantfile` only creates an empty VM.
+By default the default steps of this directory `Vagrantfile` only creates an empty VM to start from.

-In order to do so, we have to use the exact steps we use to create on a Cloud Provider, but locally in a Vagrant VM.

-The reason is that we want to have a quickly accessible basic VM to work from that replicates WebPlatform clusters.
+The reason is that we want to have a quickly accessible basic VM to work from.

-In order to do so, we have to use the exact steps we use to create on a Cloud Provider, but locally.
+In order to have our own local [salt master][the-salt-master], we'll use the same steps we use in production with [`salt-master/init.sh` scripts][salt-master-init].

-From the salt workbench Vagrant VM;

-    sudo service salt-minion restart
-    sudo service salt-master restart
-    sudo salt-call state.sls basesystem
-    sudo salt-call state.highstate

-Like we previously said, the default salt states doesn’t make the workbench a salt master.
-We’ll have to use the [`salt-master/init.sh` scripts][salt-master-init] that’s managed by this repository.

-From your local workspace, just copy `salt-master/init.sh` manually to `salt-workbench/` (this folder) so that the salt workbench VM will see it in its `/vagrant` directory.

-Last detail, you’ll have to import manually your own SSH key into the VM.
-To do this you can copy the file from your host to this directory, and from the salt workbench VM you move it back as `~/.ssh/id_rsa`.

-From the salt workbench VM;

-    cp /vagrant/yourkey.pub /home/vagrant/.ssh/id_rsa.pub
-    cp /vagrant/yourkey     /home/vagrant/.ssh/id_rsa

-**IMPORTANT**: The file name MUST be `~/.ssh/id_rsa`, otherwize the `salt-master/init.sh` won’t work.

-Now its time to initialize the salt master.
 Since we’re on Vagrant we don’t have DreamCompute’s dhc-user, we have to tell the script about it.

-    sudo -s
-    cd /vagrant
+To do this, run the bootstrap like this;

     USER=vagrant GROUP=vagrant bash init.sh

-In order to start the process of creating the salt master you’ll need to have an SSH key pair available in every repository the scripts in `salt-master/*.sh` has.

-You’ll have to read the script and ensure that every repository has at least one ssh key the *salt-workbench* VM
+Ignore the instructions the previous script run gave for a minute, we'll have to run `workbench` state again to allow to go further.

+    sudo salt-call state.sls workbench
+    sudo salt-call state.highstate

+At the end of this run you can follow the instruction it gives, it should continue as if you were on an OpenStack cluster, in the case of our current workspace, we'll use the **vagrant minions** VMs instead (next topic).

 ### Create minions